n-west/bl-git-intro/02-cheatsheet-common-commands.md

 You can also use a shorthand if your message won't be long:

 ```
-git commit -m '-m stands for --message and will use whatever you put in quotes as the msesage'
+git commit -m '-m stands for --message and will use whatever you put in quotes as the message'
 ```

 GUI tools will often put a textbook adjacent to a checkbox for a commit dialog.
 You select the files to commit